Adam Possamai: Novels

-Contributions to academia
+Contributions to Academia

 A large portion of Possamai's published work is premised on a neo-Weberian approach to the sociology of religion and popular culture.
-His contributions to the study of religion and popular culture are being acclaimed as significant works.
-In exploring the manner in which the internet has become a source of religious inspiration (as well as a forum for religious expression), Possamai has discussed the emergence of what he dubs "hyper-real religions".
-This is an entirely new theoretical framework for conceptualising consumerism in religion in the context of globalization.
-He detects a synergy between various stories and icons of popular culture and the role of the individual to create a new religious message.
-Possamai explores the intersection between late modernity and spirituality, noting the emphasis on the authority of the self replacing external forms of conventional religious authority (such as authority vested in imams, priests and rabbis, or in communally interpreted sacred texts).
-Hyper-real religions constitute new forms of spirituality where traditional and modern religious ideas are consumed and projected into completely reconstructed forms.
-Examples cited by Possamai include the Church of All Worlds, the Church of Satan, and Jedi religion (Jediism, see also Jedi census phenomenon).
+His contributions to the study of religion and popular culture are acclaimed as significant works.
+In exploring the manner in which the internet has become a source of religious inspiration (as well as a forum for religious expression), Possamai has discussed the emergence of what he dubs ‘hyper-real religions’.
+Inspired by the work of Jean Baudrillard, hyper-real religion is an entirely new theoretical framework for conceptualising hybridity and consumerism in religion in the context of globalization.
+It emphasises the replacement of authoritative external forms of conventional religious authority (such as authority vested in imams, priests, rabbis, or in communally interpreted sacred texts) along with the role of the individual to create new religious messages.
+Thus hyper-real religions constitute new forms of spirituality where traditional and modern religious ideas are consumed and projected into completely reconstructed forms.
+Examples cited by Possamai include the Church of All Worlds, the Church of Satan, Matrixism, and Jediism (see also Jedi census phenomenon).
 Carole Cusack in her book Invented Religions: Imagination, Fiction and Faith stated that "Adam Possamai,... to date is the only sociologist of religion (indeed the only scholar) to examine it [Jediism] in any detail prior to this study" (p 124).
 His work also considers the complex interplay between fundamentalist Christian groups that resist the synergy between popular culture and religion (as in the phenomenon of Harry Potter, fantasy-role playing games), and yet reappropriate aspects of pop culture to promote fundamentalism.